- Code GREK2119

 - Areas of interest Classics and Ancient History

 This course introduces students to the study of Ancient Greek.
 It consists of a series of carefully graded readings drawn (for the most part in modified form) from the writers of the Greek world, including Aristophanes and Plato.
 As students work through these readings they are introduced to the fundamental grammatical principles that underpin Greek and to a basic working vocabulary in Greek.

-- Read and translate at sight passages of Ancient Greek containing a limited range of grammatical structures and a basic foundational vocabulary.
+- read and translate at sight passages of Ancient Greek containing a limited range of grammatical structures and a basic foundational vocabulary; and

-- Read and accurately translate simple passages adapted from ancient texts with the aid of a dictionary and/or grammatical reference.
+- read and translate a greater range of passages in Ancient Greek with the aid of a dictionary and/or grammatical reference.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.